Upton upon Severn

-Upton-upon-Severn (or Upton on Severn, etc. and locally simply Upton) is a small riverside town and civil parish in the Malvern Hills District of Worcestershire, England.
-Lying on the A4104 (formerly A440), the 2021 census recorded a population of 2,903 for the town.
+Upton upon Severn (or locally simply Upton) is a riverside town and civil parish in the Malvern Hills District of Worcestershire, England.
+Lying on the A4104 (formerly A440), the town recorded a population of 2,903 in the 2021 census.

 Upton is situated on the west bank of the River Severn and is located 5 mi southeast of Malvern.
-The town has a distinctive tower and copper-clad cupola – known locally as the "Pepperpot" – the only surviving remnant of the former church.
-Its replacement, also dedicated to St Peter and St Paul, was designed by Sir Arthur Blomfield.
+The town has a distinctive tower and copper-clad cupola — known locally as the "Pepperpot" — the only surviving remnant of the former church.
+The church's replacement, also dedicated to St Peter and St Paul, was designed by Sir Arthur Blomfield.

-Formula One legend Nigel Mansell was born in nearby Baughton.